drivetribe/react-intersection-image/README.md

 ### Add a fade transition

-By default, `IntersectionImage` simply switches `opacity` from `0` to `1`.
+`IntersectionImage` switches `opacity` from `0` to `1` when the image has loaded.

-You can add a fade in animation by simply adding a CSS `transition` rule in the method of your choosing.
+You can add a fade in animation by adding a CSS `transition` rule via the method of your choosing.
 For instance:

 ```javascript
 // `style` prop